scateu/newsmth-monitor/README.md

 Intro
 =====
-A rss monitor for newsmth.
+A keyword-based new thread  monitor for specific board of newsmth.

 Usage
 =====